-This policy complies with the statutory requirement laid out in the SEND Code of Practice 0 - 25 (July 2014) 3.65 and has been written with reference to the following guidance and documents:
+This policy complies with the statutory requirement laid out in the SEND Code of Practice 0-25 (July 2014) 3.65 and has been written with reference to the following guidance and documents:

 - ✓ Equality Act 2010: advise for schools

 - ✓ SEND Code of Practice 0 25 (2014)

-- ✓ Schools SEN Information Report Regulations (2014)
+- ✓ Schools SEND Information Report Regulations (2014)

 - ✓ Statutory Guidance on Supporting Pupils at School with Medical Conditions (2014)

 - ✓ The National Curriculum in England: framework for Key Stage 2 (2014)

-- ✓ Safeguarding Policy (2016)
+- ✓ Child Protection Policy 2018-19

 - ✓ Teacher Standards

-Definition of SEN and Disability (SEND)
+Definition of SEND and Disability (SEND)

-At our school we use the definition for SEND and for disability from the SEND Code of Practice (2014).
+At our school we use the definition for SEND and for disability from section 20 of the Children and Families Act (2014).
 This states:

-SEND: A child or young person has special educational needs if he or she has a learning difficulty or disability which calls for special educational provision to be made for him or her.
+SEND: A child or young person has special educational needs if he or she has a learning difficulty or disability which calls for special educational provision to be made for them.
 A learning difficulty or disability is a significantly greater difficulty in learning than the majority of others of the same age.
-Special educational provision means educational or training provision that is additional to, or different from, that made generally for others of the same age in a mainstream setting in England.